FairPy: A Toolkit for Evaluation of Prediction Biases and their Mitigation in Large Language Models: Introduction

-The mitigation methods are mainly classified into those that involve retraining the model with a balanced corpus \cite{barikeri2021redditbias, bartl2020unmasking,}, reinforcement learning or transfer learning based approches \cite{park2018reducing, liu2021mitigating, jin2020transferability}.
-The second set of methods involve post processing and modifying the embeddings and representations of the tokens in the model \cite{qian2019reducing,faal2022reward}.
+Bias mitigation methods are similarly categorized into two main classes.
+The first class involves retraining the model using a balanced or curated dataset \cite{barikeri2021redditbias, bartl2020unmasking}, or adapting the model through reinforcement learning or transfer learning techniques \cite{park2018reducing, liu2021mitigating, jin2020transferability}.
+The second class focuses on post hoc interventions, such as modifying the learned token embeddings or internal representations to reduce biased associations \cite{qian2019reducing, faal2022reward}.

-While these metrics and mitigation techniques have been successfully applied to specific language models, many of them fail to work in other models, due to the nature of templates used for predicting biases or due to the internal representations used in the language models.
+While many bias detection metrics and mitigation techniques have shown effectiveness on specific language models, their applicability often does not generalize across LLM architectures.
+This limitation primarily arises from the dependence on template structures used for evaluation, as well as the differences in internal representations across model types.

-Causal language models are typically generative, which means that they use unidirectional attention to predict the next word of the sequence.
-Templates for these language models are typically regular sentences.
-However, masked language models use bidirectional attention, which means, they consider both the words parsed so far and the words parsed in the future to predict the current word.
-These language models are typically tested on templates that have blanks in the middle.
-Such templates cannot be used in generative language models, thus restricting the versatility of metrics that are used on masked templates.
-We aim to address this issue in our future work by providing a framework for creating more flexible templates.
+Causal language models are inherently generative, employing unidirectional attention mechanisms to predict the next token in a sequence based solely on preceding context.
+As a result, they are typically evaluated using complete, naturalistic sentence templates.
+In contrast, masked language models utilize bidirectional attention, leveraging both preceding and succeeding context to infer missing tokens.
+Consequently, they are commonly assessed using cloze-style templates with masked tokens in intermediate positions.
+Such masked templates are incompatible with generative models, limiting the portability and generalizability of bias metrics designed specifically for masked architectures.

+To address these limitations, we propose a framework for constructing more adaptable template structures in future work, enabling unified bias evaluation across different language model types.

-To evaluate the effectiveness of these metrics, we perform a comprehensive study of these tools and techniques and provide our findings in the results section.
-We also decouple these techniques to make them general purpose and applicable to a wider range of language models.
+In this paper, we conduct a comprehensive discussion of existing bias detection and mitigation techniques.
+Furthermore, we modularize and decouple these techniques to enhance their generality, enabling broader applicability across a diverse range of large language models.